 Galera Therapeutics, Inc. was incorporated as a Delaware corporation on November 19, 2012 (inception) and together with its subsidiaries (the Company, or Galera) is a clinical stage biopharmaceutical company focused on developing and commercializing a pipeline of novel, proprietary therapeutics that have the potential to transform radiotherapy in cancer.
 Galera's technology consists of selective small molecule dismutase mimetics that are in late-stage development in patients with cancer.
 Avasopasem manganese (GC4419, also referred to as avasopasem) is in development for radiotherapy-induced toxicities, including severe oral mucositis (SOM) in patients with locally advanced head and neck cancer (HNC) and esophagitis in patients with lung cancer.
-In February 2018, the U.S. Food and Drug Administration (FDA) granted Breakthrough Therapy Designation to avasopasem manganese (GC4711, also referred to as rucosopasem), is in clinical-stage development to augment the anti-cancer efficacy of stereotactic body radiation therapy (SBRT) in patients with non-small cell lung cancer (NSCLC) and locally advanced pancreatic cancer (LAPC).
+In February 2018, the U.S. Food and Drug Administration (FDA) granted Breakthrough Therapy Designation to avasopasem for the reduction of SOM induced by radiotherapy with or without systemic therapy.
+Galera's second dismutase mimetic product candidate, rucosopasem manganese (GC4711, also referred to as rucosopasem), is in clinical-stage development to augment the anti-cancer efficacy of stereotactic body radiation therapy (SBRT) in patients with non-small cell lung cancer (NSCLC) and locally advanced pancreatic cancer (LAPC).

 In December 2021, the Company announced corrected topline efficacy results from a Phase 3 trial (referred to as the ROMAN trial) evaluating avasopasem for the reduction of radiotherapy-induced SOM in patients with locally advanced HNC.
 The Company had previously announced topline results from the ROMAN trial in October 2021.
 Upon further analysis following the October topline data announcement, an error by the contract research organization was identified in the statistical program.
 Correction of this error resulted in improved p-values for the primary and secondary endpoints.
 The corrected results demonstrated efficacy across multiple SOM endpoints with a statistically significant reduction on the primary endpoint of reduction in the incidence of SOM and a statistically significant reduction on the secondary endpoint of number of days of SOM.
 The ROMAN trial is the Company's second randomized trial conducted in patients with HNC to achieve statistical significance and demonstrate improved clinical benefit in reducing SOM.
-Based on these data, the Company plans to submit to the FDA a New Drug Application, or NDA, of avasopasem for radiotherapy-induced SOM by the end of 2022.
+Based on these data and interactions with the FDA, the Company plans to submit to the FDA a New Drug Application, or NDA, of avasopasem for radiotherapy-induced SOM by the end of 2022.

 In addition to developing avasopasem for the reduction of normal tissue toxicity from radiotherapy, the Company is developing its second dismutase mimetic product candidate, rucosopasem, to increase the anti-cancer efficacy of higher daily doses of radiotherapy, or SBRT.
 In September 2021, in support of rucosopasem, the Company announced final results from its Phase 1/2 pilot trial of avasopasem in combination with SBRT in patients with unresectable or borderline resectable LAPC.
 In this proof-of-concept trial, survival and tumor outcome benefits were observed.
 The Company used its observations from this pilot trial to inform the design of rucosopasem clinical trials in combination with SBRT.
-The Company has successfully completed Phase 1 trials of intravenous rucosopasem in healthy volunteers and is currently evaluating rucosopasem in combination with SBRT in a Phase 1/2 safety and anti-cancer efficacy trial in NSCLC, and a Phase 2b trial of rucosopasem in combination with SBRT in patients with LAPC.
+The Company has successfully completed Phase 1 trials of intravenous rucosopasem in healthy volunteers and is currently evaluating rucosopasem in combination with SBRT in a Phase 1/2 safety and anti-cancer efficacy trial in NSCLC (referred to as the GRECO-1 trial), and a Phase 2b trial of rucosopasem in combination with SBRT in patients with LAPC (referred to as the GRECO-2 trial).